 Students may elect to pay their tuition and fees using the following methods during registration:

-Nelnet, offers interest-free plans that allows students to spread their tuition payments up to a six month period.
+Nelnet offers interest-free plans that allow students to spread their tuition payments up to a six month period.
 Students may pay the payment plan by either using credit cards or ePayments.
 The enrollment fee for using the credit card option is $95 per term.
 Please note this fee replaces the 2.65% convenience fee previously charged for all credit card transactions.
-Alternatively, if you opt for direct withdrawals from a bank account, a discount will be provided which will lover the enrollment fee to $40 per term.
+Alternatively, if you opt for direct withdrawals from a bank account, a discount will be provided which will lower the enrollment fee to $40 per term.

 Please be advised that effective March 13, 2016, The City University of New York (CUNY) will be making revisions to the procedures for utilizing a credit or debit card for payment of tuition and fees.

-- Effective March 13, 2016 students will no longer be able to use credit or debit cards to make payments on CUNYfirst for Spring 2016 tuition and fee charges and/or past due balances.
-Only cash, certified checks, money orders, and personal checks (as long as your check writing privileges have not been revoked), will be accepted for tuition and fee payments at the Bursar’s Office service window.
+- Effective March 13, 2016, students will no longer be able to use credit or debit cards to make payments on CUNYfirst for Spring 2016 tuition and fee charges and/or past due balances.
+Only cash, certified checks, money orders, and personal checks (as long as your check writing privileges have not been revoked), will be accepted for tuition and fee payments at the Office of the Bursar service window.
 If you intend to pay any outstanding balances by credit or debit card for the current Spring 2016 or prior semesters, please be sure to do so by March 12, 2016.

 - For all future semesters/sessions, all credit and debit card transactions will be processed via Nelnet, the CUNY Payment Plan, which can be accessed through CUNYfirst Self Service.
 The payment plan provides you and your family the option of paying tuition and fees over a period of up to six months.
 This flexibility enables you to reduce the burden of paying all tuition and fees prior to the start of the academic term.
 This payment plan is an interest-free benefit to you and your family.